 Today, we are talking all about money and spirituality, the truth behind money and spirituality, and how these two go together.

 Now, my goodness me!
-I have been in the position where I’ve been personally criticised for creating a business out of Tarot and creating a business that does generate a revenue.
+I have been in the position where I’ve been personally criticized for creating a business out of Tarot and creating a business that does generate revenue.
 It does generate a profit.
 It helps to sustain our family.
 It also helps to sustain another 13 people who are part of my team.
-And yet, it’s something that does get criticised.
+And yet, it’s something that does get criticized.

 “How dare you use your spiritual gifts to actually earn money?”

-And “How can you commercialise something that is so spiritual and so part of the universe?
+And “How can you commercialize something that is so spiritual and so part of the universe?
 It should be a gift!”

 Yada yada yada.